Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 ### Explainer Visualizations (`explainer_visualizer.py`)

-This script processes the output from `explainer.py` (either correlation or mutual information analysis) and generates:
+This script processes the output from `explainer.py` (either categorical association or mutual information analysis) and generates:

 - **Top Features per Gene**: Bar charts showing the 10 most important features for each gene, sorted by:
-  - Correlation magnitude (for correlation analysis)
+  - Association magnitude (for categorical association analysis)
   - Importance score (for mutual information analysis)
 - **Feature Importance Heatmap**: A heatmap visualization showing the relationship between top features and pharmacogenes, using:
-  - "YlOrRd" color map for correlation analysis
+  - "YlOrRd" color map for categorical association analysis
   - "viridis" color map for mutual information analysis
-- **Automatic Analysis Type Detection**: The script automatically determines whether to visualize correlation or mutual information data based on the input file structure
+- **Automatic Analysis Type Detection**: The script automatically determines whether to visualize categorical association or mutual information data based on the input file structure

 The visualizations are saved as PNG files in the specified output directory, with one bar chart per gene and a comprehensive heatmap.